Jubilant Tree Workshop – Moshi, Tanzania

 Our mission is to build a new nursery school for the children of

 the Jubilant orphanage.

 We strongly believe in an integrated and collaborative approach.

 building brick by brick

-We propose a sustainable, net zero carbon building, which takes advantage of the local resources.
+We propose a sustainable building model, which takes advantage of the local resources.

-The primary material for the Jubilant Tree school is the locally available soil, which will be used to manufacture Compressed Earth Bricks or CEB.
+The primary material for the Jubilant Tree school is the locally available soil, which will be used to manufacture Compressed Earth Blocks or CEB.

-These bricks made from subsoil and stabilised with a small addition of lime, which is then processed and compressed at high pressure in a specialised machine available in Moshi.
+These bricks are made from subsoil and stabilised with a small addition of lime, which is then processed and compressed at high pressure in a specialised machine already available in Moshi.

 These typology of bricks do not need a cooking process, but are naturally dried in the sun before they can be used.

 The aim is to showcase the potential of earth as building material, which has been widely used in the past, but during the years, it has been gradually replaced by concrete.